 Regional goals and policies establish the organizing framework for transportation planning at Lake Tahoe and represent stakeholder feedback received through regional stakeholder meetings, public workshops and online input opportunities on draft transportation plan concepts, as well as input from previous regional transportation plans.
-The goals and policies also draw from detailed goals in the 2015 Intelligent Transportation Systems Strategic Plan and the 2016 Active Transportation Plan.
-These goals reflect the requirements of the TRPA Bi-State Compact, federal and state transportation planning requirements and plans such as the California Transportation Plan, and public input.
+The goals and policies also draw from detailed goals in the 2014 Intelligent Transportation Systems Strategic Plan and the 2016 Active Transportation Plan.
+These goals reflect the requirements of the TRPA Bi-State Compact, federal and state transportation planning requirements, and public input.
 The six regional transportation goals specify regional policies that guide project planners, implementers, and funders toward achieving each goal.
 In the following pages, example policies are provided.